mfeq/Qstroke/README.md

     -V, --version    Prints version information

 OPTIONS:
     -n, --nib <nib>              The path to the nib file.
 FontForge is quite strict about these.
 The .glif must contain a single closed spline, running clockwise, which represents a convex shape.
     -i, --input <input>          The path to the input path file.
     -o, --output <output>        The path where the output .glif will be saved.
+    -a, --accuracy <accuracy>    <f64> Accuracy target [default: 0.25]
 ```

 ## License